LGB Alliance: History

 In June 2021, the LGB Alliance announced the appointment of five new trustees in addition to Harris, Jackson and documentary producer Malcolm Clark: co-founder of Shed Productions Eileen Gallagher OBE, strategy consultant Conrad Roebar, professor of philosophy Kathleen Stock OBE, professor of human rights law Robert Wintemute and Labour peer Lord Young of Norwood Green.
 At the same time, Ann Sinnott announced her resignation as a director.

-In October 2021, the organisation was hosted with a stand at the Conservative Party Conference, which reportedly cost £6,000.
-Later that month, the organisation hosted its own conference, with guests including MPs Joanna Cherry, Jackie Doyle-Price and Rosie Duffield, as well as the television comedy writer and anti-trans activist Graham Linehan.
+In October 2021 the organisation had a stand at the Conservative Party Conference, which reportedly cost £6,000.
+Later that month, the organisation hosted its own conference, with guests including MPs Joanna Cherry (SNP), Jackie Doyle-Price (Conservative) and Rosie Duffield (Labour), as well as the television comedy writer and anti-trans activist Graham Linehan.
 A protest against LGB Alliance was held outside the conference venue, attended by Daniel Lismore and the King's College London LGBT+ Society.

-On 30 March 2022, the London Community Foundation awarded the LGB Alliance a grant as part of the Arts Council England Let's Create Jubilee Fund, for a film Queens — 70 Years of Queer History.
+On 30 March 2022 the London Community Foundation awarded the LGB Alliance a grant as part of the Arts Council England Let's Create Jubilee Fund, for a film Queens — 70 Years of Queer History.
 It withdrew the grant in April 2022, after being made aware of the legal challenge against the LGB Alliance's charitable status.
+The film was retitled "Very British Gays" and first shown in March 2023.

-On 10 June 2022, the organisation announced that it had received a grant from the National Lottery Community Fund to create a helpline "for young lesbian, gay and bisexual people and their families and friends."
+On 10 June 2022 the organisation announced that it had received a grant from the National Lottery Community Fund to create a helpline "for young lesbian, gay and bisexual people and their families and friends."

+On 17 June 2024 the organisation announced that it had launched a live text-chat service for 13-24 year-old lesbians, gay men and bisexuals.
+According to PinkNews, the announcement of this service led to criticism and accusations of being "groomers" by gender-critical and anti-LGBTQ+ Twitter accounts.

+In October 2024 the organisation's annual conference was disrupted by thousands of crickets released by trans rights group Trans Kids Deserve Better.
+The conference included a speech by the actor James Dreyfus, who said "The current gender movement is undoubtedly the most homophobic movement I've witnessed since the early 80s".

+LGB Alliance made a joint submission with The Lesbian Project and Scottish Lesbians to the UK Supreme Court in the case of For Women Scotland Ltd v The Scottish Ministers, arguing that the rights of same-sex attracted women would be affected if a Gender Recognition Certificate changed sex for the purposes of the Equality Act.
+The judgment found that sex and sexual orientation referred to biological sex for the purposes of the Equality Act, which CEO Kate Barker described as a "watershed for women and, in particular, lesbians who have seen their rights and identities steadily stolen from them over the last decade".